-- either (i) we are the continuing person or (ii) the person (if other than us) formed by such consolidation or into which we are merged or the person which acquires by conveyance or transfer, or which leases, our properties and assets substantially as an entirety (the "Surviving Entity"), (1) shall be either (a) organized and validly existing under the laws of the United States of America, any State thereof or the District of Columbia, or (b) organized under the laws of a jurisdiction outside the United States and has, or immediately after the transaction or event will have, common stock traded on a national securities exchange in the United States or quoted on the Nasdaq National Market or The Nasdaq SmallCap Market and a worldwide total market capitalization of its equity securities before giving effect to the consolidation or merger of at least \$250 million, and (2) the surviving entity shall expressly assume, by an indenture supplemental hereto, executed and delivered to the Trustee, all of our obligations under the notes and the indenture, - immediately after giving effect to such transaction, no event of default, and no event which, after notice or lapse of time or both, would become an event of default, shall have occurred and be continuing, and - we or the surviving entity have delivered to the trustee an officers' certificate and an opinion of counsel stating that the transaction comply with the provisions of the indenture.
+• either (1) we are the continuing person or (2) the person (if other than us) formed by such consolidation or into which we are merged or the person which acquires by conveyance or transfer, or which leases, our properties and assets substantially as an entirety (the "Surviving"

+Entity"), (x) shall be either (i) organized and validly existing under the laws of the United States of America, any State thereof or the District of Columbia, or (ii) organized under the laws of a jurisdiction outside the United States and has, or immediately after the transaction or event will have, common stock traded on a national securities exchange in the United States or quoted on the Nasdaq National Market or The Nasdaq SmallCap Market and a worldwide total market capitalization of its equity securities before giving effect to the consolidation or merger of at least \$250 million, and (y) the surviving entity shall expressly assume, by a supplemental indenture hereto, executed and delivered to the trustee, all of our obligations under the notes and the indenture.

+- immediately after giving effect to such transaction, no event of default, and no event which, after notice or lapse of time or both, would become an event of default, shall have occurred and be continuing, and - we or the Surviving Entity have delivered to the trustee an officers' certificate and an opinion of counsel stating that the transaction complied with the provisions of the indenture.